 Mathematics, and applied mathematics in particular, is one of the most highly rated career tracks today.
-Graduates of the UW Master of Science in Applied Mathematics can apply their degree to a wide variety of rewarding professions.
+Graduates of the UW Master of Science in Applied and Computational Mathematics can apply their degree to a wide variety of rewarding professions.

 Various evaluations of general career options consistently rank STEM fields at or near the top of the list.
 A 2017 CareerCast.com report listed mathematician as the third-ranked career, offering an average salary of $111,298, low stress, a positive work environment and high growth potential.